 Q: Why is it easier and safer for a man to have a vasectomy or for a woman to have her tubes tied?

 A: It is easier and safer for a man to have a vasectomy.
 With the No Needle No Scalpel Vasectomy the procedure is done in the office and is completed in 15 minutes.
 With this technique there is no scalpel incision and no needle ever penetrates your skin.
 Whereas, a tubal ligation requires a general anesthetic and penetration of the abdominal wall and it must be done in an operating room.

 For your vasectomy choose wisely…Dr. Robert Pugach is certified by Vasectomy Quality Council.

 Q: How many men undergo a vasectomy each year?

 A: Approximately 40,000 men each year change their minds and decide to have their vasectomy reversed.

 Q: Why is a vasectomy reversal more complicated than a vasectomy?

 A: While a vasectomy reversal seems to be a rather straightforward procedure, because it just requires suturing the ends of the vas deferens back together again, it’s far more complex and surgical procedure.
 The procedure is a 3 to 4 hour delicate surgical procedure that uses precise microsurgical techniques with a special operating room microscope.
-During the operation, Dr. Pugach carefully and precisely stitches together the cut ends of a patient’s vas deferens.
 An exact alignment is needed for a successful operation.
 This is difficult because the inside of the vas deferens is very tiny – just one-third of a millimeter in diameter.
 The best way to envision this is to think of putting the ends of 2 paper clips together.
 In that tiny area, up to 24 stitches are required on each side to obtain the most precise alignment possible.